RaghavRamesh/psi-tracker/README.md

 ### PSI Tracker
-A Chrome extension to give a glance of the current PSI readings in Singapore.
+A Chrome extension that provides a glance of the current PSI readings in Singapore.

---Work In Progress--